 Cloud Tools That help in your journey of how to become a cloud engineer

-When you enroll for the proper certification course, the education and training program prepares you well to clear specific certification exams that are recommended for entry level cloud jobs:
+When you enroll for the proper certification course, the education and training program prepares you well to clear specific certification exams that are recommended for cloud jobs:

-Microsoft Certified: Azure Fundamentals - After completing the course, you may give the foundational certification for Azure designed for technical and non-technical backgrounds.
-The Microsoft Azure Certification involves the AZ-900 exam.
-To get momentum with the Azure fundamental knowledge, this certification plays a critical role.
+Azure Solution Architect - Master - After completing the course, you may give the foundational certification for Azure designed for technical and non-technical backgrounds.
+The certification involves the AZ-900 exam.
+This certification is critical in gaining momentum with the Zure fundamental knowledge.
 Moving ahead in your career, you may give the Azure Administrator Associate or Azure Developer Associate certifications, though it’s not a prerequisite.
-Cost: $99

-Amazon Web Services (AWS) Solutions Architect - The AWS Solutions Architect - Associate certification is designed to check the deployment, management, and knowledge of various AWS services.
+AWS Solution Architect - Master/ AWS SysOps Admin/ AWS Developer - These certifications are designed to check the deployment, management, and knowledge of various AWS services.
 The examination has multiple-choice questions.
-If you have a few months of experience, this certification is just right for you.
-Cost: $150
+This certification is proper for you if you have a few months of experience.

 A lot of aspirants wonder how hard is it to become a cloud engineer, believe us it is not that hard to get entry level cloud jobs, it's just that you need particular skill-sets to excel in multiple roles like Cloud developer, Front-end/back-end developer, Solutions architect, Cloud architect, Data engineer, Security engineer.
 Here are certain areas where you need to sharpen up your skills:

 Cloud platforms - Get proficiency in at least one cloud platform.
 Some of the top cloud platforms are AWS, Microsoft Azure, Google Cloud, and IBM cloud.
 If you have solid foundational knowledge in any of these, you can work smoothly on the rest of the platforms.